When the New Constitution Enters Into Force

 • The Government, courts, and Constitutional Court – without interruption

-• Constitutional laws for the new institutions are drafted
+• Key constitutional laws for the new institutions were already signed on June 5

 What happens on 1 July